Discuss Forum

 What topics are covered in the RBI Grade B phase 2 FM paper?

-The General Finance & Management (FM) in RBI Grade B Exam Syllabus focuses on assessing candidates' knowledge of financial concepts, financial markets, and risk management.
-The finance and management for RBI Grade B Syllabus includes topics such as financial institutions, market instruments, financial services, risk management, and more.
+The General Finance & Management (FM) section in the RBI Grade B syllabus of the Reserve Bank of India Reserve Bank of India focuses on testing candidates' understanding of key financial concepts, markets, and management principles.
+It includes important topics such as financial institutions, market instruments, financial services, and risk management in a simple and practical way.

 TopicSubtopics Covered